Stories of Hope

 From Client to Volunteer

-In October 2021, Wanda began looking for new employment but unfortunately found herself admitted to the hospital.
+She began looking for new employment but unfortunately found herself admitted to the hospital.
 When discharged from the hospital, she immediately called the potential employer and left several voicemails.
 She was finally contacted and asked to come in for an interview.
 At her interview, she was asked how much she felt she should be paid and she stated that due to her lack of experience, she was willing to accept any suitable wage they offered.
 Wanda was offered the job and she accepted.

 Getting Back on His Feet